Alan Gordon (soccer): International career

 Gordon earned his first call-up to the United States men's national soccer team in August 2012 in advance of a friendly match against Mexico.
 Gordon was again called up in October 2012 to prepare for the final two matches in the semifinal round of qualifying for the 2014 FIFA World Cup.
 He made his first international appearance on October 12, 2012, as a substitute against Antigua and Barbuda, where he provided a critical assist to Eddie Johnson, who scored a 90th minute game-winning goal.

-He was called into the squad for the 2013 Gold Cup, after the US advanced to the knockout stages.
-He did not play, however, as the US won the tournament.
+He was called into the squad for the 2013 Gold Cup, after the U.S. advanced to the knockout stages.
+He did not play, however, as the U.S. won the tournament.

-He was also called into the squad for the 2015 Gold Cup, after the US advanced to the knockout rounds, replacing Jozy Altidore, who was still trying to recover from an injury.
-He came on as a late substitute for Aron Johannsson in the US's 2–1 loss the Jamaica in the semifinals but failed to make an impact.
+He was also called into the squad for the 2015 Gold Cup, after the U.S. advanced to the knockout rounds, replacing Jozy Altidore, who was still trying to recover from an injury.
+He came on as a late substitute for Aron Johannsson in the U.S. 2–1 loss the Jamaica in the semifinals but failed to make an impact.